henrrrychau/autoscript-dabe_hkbu/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/henrrrychau/autoscript-dabe_hkbu/main/install.sh)"
 ```

-2. You will see this, which requires you to input your SA password:
+2. Then you will see this, which requires you to input your SA password:
 ```
 Please enter your password for MSSQL sa user (upper-or-lower-case alphabets, at least one symbol and one number should be contained):
 ```